rh-mobb/documentation/docs/rosa/private-link/README.md

 ### Option 3 - VPC with public and private subnets (NAT)

+This will create both a Private and Public subnet.
+All cluster resources will live in the private subnet, the public subnet only exists to NAT the egress traffic to the Internet.

 1. Create a VPC to install a ROSA cluster into

     ```